Fussy Baby at Night? Here’s Why Babies Cry in Their Sleep

 Board Certified Pediatrician & Lactation Consultant

-Crying is your baby’s go-to form of communication.
+Crying is often your baby’s go-to form of communication.
 Your baby cries because they don’t have words to describe what they need, so crying can mean many things.
 This can make it difficult to soothe a crying, fussy baby – especially at night.

 {{table_of_contents}}